OpenPrinting/openprinting.github.io/_posts/2023-02-27-OpenPrinting News - February 2023.md

 ## cups-filters
 In the course of the [integration of the new generation of cups-filters in Ubuntu](#the-new-architecture-is-going-into-ubuntu-and-red-hat) I have done two more beta releases to include general bug fixes and also fulfill requirements for Ubuntu.
-Also several of the bug fixes were done in cooperation with [GSoC contributor candidates](#google-summer-of-code-2023---we-are-in--) to whom we have given issue reports as assignments.
+Also several of the bug fixes were done in cooperation with [GSoC contributor candidates](#google-summer-of-code-2023---we-are-in) to whom we have given issue reports as assignments.

 **[Third beta](https://openprinting.github.io/cups-filters-Second-Generation-Third-Beta-Release/)**

 - Monochrome PXL-XL printing (Ghostscript, output device `pxlmono`) did not work due to the `cfFilterGhostscript()` filter function using the sRGB instead of the sGray color profile, which makes Ghostscript erroring out ([commit](https://github.com/OpenPrinting/libcupsfilters/commit/81f0e79)).
 - As in CUPS we have also added the separated polling of the `all` and `media-col-database` attributes from driverless printers to cups-filters ([commit](https://github.com/OpenPrinting/libcupsfilters/commit/789cca62d), [issue](https://github.com/OpenPrinting/cups-filters/issues/492))
-- We parse also `media-col-ready` in the `get-printer-attributes` IPP responses now, to more reliablly find all media properties ([commit](https://github.com/OpenPrinting/libcupsfilters/commit/3b9ec4aa5), [issue](https://github.com/OpenPrinting/cups-filters/issues/492)).
+- We parse also `media-col-ready` in the `get-printer-attributes` IPP responses now, to more reliably find all media properties ([commit](https://github.com/OpenPrinting/libcupsfilters/commit/3b9ec4aa5), [issue](https://github.com/OpenPrinting/cups-filters/issues/492)).
 - Removed the public `cfPDFOut...()` API (`cupsfilters/pdfutils.h`).
 This API only makes sense if the API of fontembed is also public, but this we made private earlier ([commit](https://github.com/OpenPrinting/libcupsfilters/commit/389d233a)).
 - Removed unnecessary dependencies, especially on C++ in cups-filters and cups-browsed.
 Thanks, Zdenek Dohnal.
 - Many fixes in the build system and the source code documentation.